jerkwok/CSCI3020U/Lab3/report.md

 #CSCI 3020U
 #Lab #3: Sudoku Solution Validator

+####Objective
+Design a multithreaded application that determines whether the solution to a sudoku puzzle is valid.

+####Program Flow

+######Passing Parameters to Each Thread:

 Our implementation first opens a file **puzzle.txt** and loads the Sudoku into a 2D array defined within the structure:

 	typedef struct{

 		int sudokuGrid[9][9];
 		int Rselector;
 		int Cselector;
 		int Bselector;

 	} parameters;

+The program starts iterating through the first column and finds the first empty(zero) slot of the Sudoku using the `solve(int row, int col, parameters *data)` function.

+If the current square being validated is **not** 0, then it skips over it and increases the column number by one.
+Then, if the current column is 9, increase the row number by one and set the column number to 0.
+After this, check if the current row number is 9; if it is, then the validation is done and the return value is `true`.

-In our solver starts by iterating through the first column and finds the first empty(zero) slot of the Sudoku.
-The main idea is that for the current row we are iterating over, we begin with the first 0 element and increment a counter variable i.
-We then create 3 different threads, 1 for validating the box, 1 for validating the column, and lastly 1 to validate the row.
+We then create three different threads (using a `for` loop to iterate through the possibilities), one for validating the box, one for validating the column, and lastly one for validating the row:

 	pthread_t rowthread;
 	pthread_t colthread;